react-native-webview/react-native-webview/README.md

 ## Migrate from React Native core WebView to React Native WebView

 Simply install React Native WebView and then use it in place of the core WebView.
-Their APIs are currently identical.
+Their APIs are currently identical, except that this package defaults `useWebKit={true}` unlike the built-in WebView.

 ### Contributor Notes

 * I've removed all PropTypes for now.
 Instead, we'll be moving toward Flow or TypeScript at a later date
+* UIWebView is not tested fully and you will encounter some yellow warning boxes.
+Since it is deprecated, we don't intend to put a lot of time into supporting it, but feel free to submit PRs if you have a special use case.
+Note that you will need to specify `useWebKit={false}` to use UIWebView

 ## Maintainers